PELVE from a regulatory perspective: Numerical case study

-With the help of~\prettyref{fig:comparing_diffs_in_sum_es_var_perturbed}, we analyse the overall change in capital reserves.
-As for model 1, the Sys-PELVE is optimal for the total change in the sum of reserves (LHS).
-Considering the LHS, the A-PELVE and WC-PELVE lead to extreme changes in the overall reserves.
-The A-PELVE requires a substantial increase in the overall capital reserves, meaning insurers must provide a large amount of additional capital immediately, questioning its feasibility.
-In contrast, the WC-PELVE allows for a huge overall decrease in the capital reserves, which is undesirable for the regulator and potentially dangerous for the stability of the market.
-The remaining Multi-PELVE methods are of similar magnitude for levels above $5\%$; below $5\%$, the Sys- and MSE-PELVE outperform the weighted A-PELVE and weighted MSE-PELVE.
+Next, with the help of~\prettyref{fig:comparing_diffs_in_sum_es_var_perturbed}, we analyse the overall change in capital reserves.
+As for model~1, the Sys-PELVE is optimal for the total change in the sum of reserves (LHS).
+By plot (A), the A-PELVE requires a substantial increase in the overall capital reserves, meaning that all insurers together must provide a large amount of additional capital immediately.
+The MSE-PELVE is again close to the Sys-PELVE.
+Regarding plot (C), for levels above $5\%$, the remaining MSE-PELVE methods are close to each other; below $5\%$, the Sys- and MSE-PELVE (V1) outperform the other A- and MSE-PELVE versions in this criterion.

-So far, the Sys- and MSE-PELVE seem to be a good choice.
-However, the RHS in~\prettyref{fig:comparing_diffs_in_sum_es_var_perturbed} shows that they are not optimal for absolute changes in the capital reserves.
-Surprisingly, at small levels, the A-PELVE yields the smallest values.
-Compared to the LHS, where the MSE-PELVE is near zero -- indicating offsetting increases and decreases in insurers' reserves -- the A-PELVE results in smaller overall capital flows, with a tendency toward large reserve increases for some insurers, cf.~\prettyref{fig:capitalChanges_perturbed}~(A) below.
-However, beyond the $2.5\%$ level on the RHS of~\prettyref{fig:comparing_diffs_in_sum_es_var_perturbed}, the A-PELVE remains nearly constant.
-At these levels, both LHS and RHS show a clear preference for the Sys- and the (weighted) MSE-PELVE, which remain (nearly) optimal across VaR levels.
+So far, the Sys-PELVE and the MSE-PELVE (V1) seem to be a good choice.
+The plots (B) and~(D) on the RHS in~\prettyref{fig:comparing_diffs_in_sum_es_var_perturbed} confirm this choice in terms of absolute changes in the capital reserves.
+In addition, also the MSE-PELVE (V3) leads to small values.
+Surprisingly, at small levels, the A-PELVE (V1) yields the smallest values.
+Compared to the LHS, where the MSE-PELVE (V1) is near zero -- indicating offsetting increases and decreases in insurers' reserves -- the A-PELVE (V1) results in smaller overall capital flows, with a tendency toward large reserve increases for some insurers, cf.~\prettyref{fig:capitalChanges_perturbed}~(A) below.
+However, beyond the $2.5\%$ level on the RHS of~\prettyref{fig:comparing_diffs_in_sum_es_var_perturbed}, the A-PELVE (V1) remains nearly constant.
+At these levels, both LHS and RHS show a clear preference for the Sys- and the MSE-PELVE (V1 and V3).

 Regarding the surprising A-PELVE graph, consider the relative changes in insurers' reserves;~\prettyref{fig:capitalChanges_perturbed}.
-In plot (A) -- the A-PELVE case -- the decrease for insurer $1$ is compensated by an increase for insurer $4$.
+In plot (A) -- the A-PELVE (V1) case -- the decrease for insurer $1$ is compensated by an increase for insurer $4$.
 Comparing the actual equity values from~\prettyref{tab:equity_insurers}, insurer $4$ has the second-largest equity ($19\%$ market share) and insurer $1$ has a market participation of $40\%$.
 Hence, the decrease in the curve of insurer $1$ is partly compensated by the increase in the curve of insurer $4$.